liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 the time Petra was spending now was not for herself, but for Musica and the others.

-The moment this conversation is cut short and the discussion could no longer continue, Roswaal would mercilessly attack Musica and the others.
+The moment this conversation was cut short and the discussion could no longer continue, Roswaal would mercilessly attack Musica and the others.

 Perhaps, this would allow Petra, Emilia, and the others to get out of